SyneRBI/SIRF/doc/UserGuide.md

 The mutators are also responsible for basic error checking.

-Some classes are derived from other classes, which means that they have all the methods of the classes they are derived from: we say that these methods are _inherited_.
-For example, class `AcquisitionModelUsingRayTracingMatrix` is derived from `AcquisitionModelUsingMatrix`, which in turn is derived from `AcquisitionModel`, and so it inherits all the methods of the latter two.
+Some classes are _derived_ from other classes, which means that they have (_inherit_) all the methods of the classes they are derived from.
+If class B derives from class A, then A is called its _base_ class. <!-- we say that these _derived_ class methods are _inherited_ from the _base_ class.--> For example, class `AcquisitionModelUsingRayTracingMatrix` is derived from `AcquisitionModelUsingMatrix`, which in turn is derived from `AcquisitionModel`, and so it inherits all the methods of the latter two base classes.

 ### Error handling <a name="Error_handling"></a>